blair-c/rivals.academy/content/library/glossary.md

 > **Base_Hitpause**{{< code " + (" >}}**Hitpause_Scaling**{{< code " × " >}}[Percent_After_Hit](#damage){{< code " × 0.05) + " >}}**Extra_Hitpause**

 - Base Hitpause, Hitpause Scaling, and Extra Hitpause are hitbox properties.
   - The vast majority of hitboxes do not have Extra Hitpause.
+  - Hitpause Scaling listed is divided by 100 for the formula, eg. 25 {{< code "⇒" >}} 0.25.
+- [Percent After Hit](#damage) is represented as an integer for the formula, eg. 50% ⇒ 50.
+- Final value is rounded up to the nearest integer.

 > If the game calculates that the attacked character will be KO'd on all even angled DI possibilities (not accounting for possible ledge techs or interference from other hitboxes/objects), a "galaxy" effect will play, locking that hit into 20 frames of hitpause.